scenoxmans/md-q-and-a/README.md

 <!--My favourite anime is Deathnote , FUNFACT , also the only one i've ever seen.>

-<h1>Whats is your most hated color , explain why. make it fancy if you want , but it doesn't have to be fancy at all.</h1>
+<h4>Whats is your most hated color , explain why. make it fancy if you want , but it doesn't have to be fancy at all.</h4>

-<style color=red>RGB